 Risk adjustment is a technique used to enable fair comparisons of clinics/medical groups by adjusting for the differences in risk among specific patient groups.
-The process is intended to isolate the clinic/medical group's true impact on patients' health and allow them to be compared more easily.
-Risk adjustment is applied to outcome measures submitted directly by providers; process measures are not risk adjusted.
+The process is intended to isolate the clinic/medical group's true impact on patients' health and allow them to be compared more fairly.

 The risk adjustment calculation employed by MN Community Measurement uses an "Actual to Expected" methodology.
 This methodology does not alter a clinic/medical group's result; the actual rate remains unchanged.
-Instead, each clinic/medical group's rate is compared to an "expected rate" for that clinic/ medical group that is based on the specific characteristics of patients seen at that clinic/medical group, compared to the total patient population.
+Instead, each clinic/medical group's rate is compared to an "expected rate" for that clinic/medical group based on the specific characteristics of patients seen at that clinic/medical group, compared to the total patient population.

-All expected values for the Optimal Diabetes Care, Optimal Vascular Care, Optimal Asthma Control- Adults, and Optimal Asthma Control - Children measures are calculated using a logistic regression model with the following variables: health insurance product type (commercial, Medicare, Medicaid, uninsured, unknown), patient age, diabetes type (diabetes only), and deprivation index.
+All expected values for the Colorectal Cancer Screening measure are calculated using a logistic regression model with the following variables: health insurance product type (commercial, Medicare, Medicaid, uninsured, unknown), patient age, and deprivation index.
 The deprivation index was added in 2018 and includes ZIP code level average of poverty, public assistance, unemployment, single female with child(ren), and food stamps (SNAP) converted to a single index that is a proxy for overall socioeconomic status.